umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-custom-dashboard/adding-localization-to-the-dashboard.md

 ## Overview

 This is the second part of our guide to building a Custom Dashboard.
-This part continues work on the dashboard we built in part one: [Creating a Custom Dashboard](./), but further shows how to handle localization in a custom dashboard.
+This part continues work on the dashboard we built in part one: [Creating a Custom Dashboard](./).
+It further shows how to handle localization in a custom dashboard.

 The steps we will go through in second part are: